ZenMastersTeam/Zen-UV/mkdocs/trimsheet_creation.md

 ### Align To
 Align to remembered directions in Fit, Align operations

+### Normal

+An imaginary normal representing Trim's orientation if it were in 3D space

 ### World Size
 Width and height of trim in [UV world size calculation units](#units)